dfinity/examples/rust/basic_bitcoin/README.md

 You can also get a range of Bitcoin block headers by using the `get_block_headers` endpoint on your canister.

-In the Candid UI, write the desired start height and optionally end height, and click on "Call":

-Alternatively, make the call using the command line.
+Make the call using the command line.
 Be sure to replace `10` with your desired start height:

 ```bash
 dfx canister --network=ic call basic_bitcoin get_block_headers "(10: nat32)"